 Where can you obtain a dog licence?

-If you own a dog, you must have a dog licence.
-If you live within the Council area, you should obtain a licence from the Environmental Health Service.
-You can obtain it in person, request an application form by post, by telephoning 028 9049 4640 or apply online.
+If you own a dog you must have a dog licence which must be renewed every 12 months.
+If you live within the Lisburn & Castlereagh City Council area you should obtain a licence from the Environmental Health Service Unit.
+You can obtain it in person at any of the council facilities, request an application form by post by telephoning 028 9244 7397 or apply online.